Alicepinch/roots-cafe/TESTING.md

 When running my code through the CSS validator no errors were found:
 ![CSS Code Validator](/docs/testing/ws3-css-validator.png)

-All other pages passed when running through the WS3 code validator, the only errors which returned were in regards to the comments in my code.
+All other pages passed when running through the WS3 code validator, the only errors which returned were in regards to comments in my code.

 #### Form Testing:
 ---

 The contact us form has been tested with different scenarios.

-- When an empty form was submitted.
-The webpage promted me to fill in the first mandatory field.
+- When an empty form was submitted > The webpage promted me to fill in the first mandatory field.
-- I then filled each form field in one after another then submitted to check that all required form fields were working until a succesful form was submitted.
+   - I then filled each form field in one after another with submitting after each one to check that all required form fields were working until a succesful form was submitted.
-   - Whilst testing the form I noticed that the 'textarea' element was not a required field so I fixed this.
+- The form was filled in with a invalid email address (missing ".co.uk").
+The webpage promted me to enter a real email address.
-- The form was filled in with a invalid email address. (missing ".co.uk") form was not submitted.
+- When all form fields were completed correctly the form was submitted succesfully.

-- When all form fields were completed correctly the form was submitted.
+Whilst testing the form I noticed that the 'textarea' element was not a required field so this was fixed.

 Please note that when submitting this form it will lead to a 405 error, this is because it isn't linked up to go through to anywhere at the moment and something that would be fixed in a future scope.

 #### Usability Testing:
 ---